Axelsalamartin/MNIST-Classification/README.md

 Explanations of the code are in the notebook.

-Few twists could be made to make the model more accurate :
+Few twists could be made to make the models more accurate :
-- first by increasing the number of layers or neurons (this help but going too far can be useless and cost heavy in training time : everything is about balance )
+- first by increasing the number of layers or the number of neurons (this helps but going too far can be useless and cost heavy in training time : everything is about balance )
-- decreasing the learning rate and increasing the number of training iterations but one again it's about balance : if the learning rate is lower the model will be more accurate but it'll take longer to train because you will have too make more training iterations.
+- decreasing the learning rate and increasing the number of training iterations but oncee again it's about balance : if the learning rate is low the model should be more accurate but it'll take longer to train because you will have to make more training iterations.
+And if it's really too low the model could never converge.
 - Changing the cost function or the optimizer (RMSprop, Adam..)
-- Add drop out to force the layer to use other neurons path and prevent overfitting
+- Add drop out to force the layers to use other neurons path and prevent overfitting

-But to really get higher accuracy : a convolutionnal network would be a good way to go since it's known to best extract features in image classification task ("Inception", "VGGnet" and others have shown great results in the image classification competition called "ImageNet").